Equestrianism in Qatar: Controversies

 Qatar's emergence on the international equestrian and horse racing stage has been accompanied by controversies involving riders and investors.
 Several Qatari horses have tested positive for doping in endurance riding events, with reports of horses dying from exhaustion following these competitions.
 These issues became more pronounced in 2012 and 2013, with eighty percent of doping cases in endurance events involving riders from the Middle East, particularly those from the United Arab Emirates, Bahrain, and Qatar.
-Concerns regarding the treatment of endurance horses have been raised by various European equestrian federations.
 In June 2015, the International Federation for Equestrian Sports responded by sentencing Nasser Khalifa N.J Al Thani to a 27-month ban from competition, due to his horse Brookleigh Caspar testing positive during a 120-kilometer race held in Doha in April 2014.

 Another problem is the very hot climate of Qatar, which is unsuitable for sport riding.

 Similarly, Qatar's investment in French equestrian sport and horsemanship has caused unease.
 The mare Kellemoi de Pépita, bought from Michel Robert by Sheikh Ali bin Khalid Al Thani, was one of France's medal chances for the 2012 Summer Olympics.
-If some riders see Qatar's purchases in a bad light, others, like Michel Hécart, are in favor of them.
 Some French horse racing players also believe that the Qatari monopoly on the best-endowed French races is closing the best races to French trainers.